alexandradecarvalho/programming-fundamentals/theoretical-classes/lab04/class04.md

 * Other functions, like `print`, perform an action but don't return a value.
 They are called void functions

-* The statement `return expression` exits from a function, and returns the result of the expression
+* The statement `return expression` exits from a function and returns the result of the expression

 * A `return` statement with no argument, return is the same as `return None`